renatovargas/seea-aff/site/en/assessment.md

   * [The Private Research Institute on Climate Change (ICC)](Http://www.icc.org.gt/?PAGE=1) mission is to develop and promote actions and processes that facilitate mitigation and adaptation to climate change in the region basing on technical and scientific guidelines."
 * Even if with diminished capacity, research from the public sector is carried out by the [Agricultural Science and Technology Institute (ICTA)](http://www.icta.gob.gt/)
 * The [National Institute of Forests (INAB)](http://www.inab.gob.gt/Paginas%20web/Investigacion.aspx) carries out a research program which is administered by the Department of Forest Research
-* Universities:
-    * [Faculty of Agronomy of the University of San Carlos of Guatemala](http://fausac.usac.edu.gt), mainly through students' thesis.
-    * [Institute of Agriculture, Natural Resources and Environment (IARNA)](http://www.infoiarna.org.gt/) of Rafael Landivar University (URL, that has led the work on the [System of Environmental and Economic Accounts (SEEA)](http://www.infoiarna.org.gt/index.php/cuentas-ambientales).
-* This system has been formalized and it is being used to take into account information on natural resources in making economic decisions.
-This effort is led by the Ministry of Planning and Programming of the Presidency (SEGEPLAN) in collaboration with the Bank of Guatemala (BANGUAT)), the Ministry of Finance (MINFIN) and the National Institute of Statistics (INE).
-The IARNA provides all technical support to this effort.
-This activity is part of the initiative [Wealth Accounting and the Valuation of Ecosystem Services (WAVES)](https://www.wavespartnership.org/).

 # Key data domains